HumanSignal/label-studio/README.md

 - **Embeddable**: It's an [NPM package](https://github.com/heartexlabs/label-studio-frontend) too.
 You can include it in your projects.
 - **Machine Learning**: Integration support for machine learning.
 Visualize and compare predictions from different models.
 Use the best ones for pre-labeling.
 - **Stylable**: Configure the visual appearance to match your company brand, distribute the labeling tasks as a part of your product.
+- **Amazon S3 and Google GCS**: [Read more](https://labelstud.io/blog/release-070-cloud-storage-enablement.html) about Cloud Storages Support and release 0.7.0.

 ## Use Cases